 Whenever legislation is being introduced, whether it is pro-life or pro-abortion, it is important to let your Congressmen know your stance.
-Even if you’re not 18, it is crucial our legislators listen to the people they represent.
+Even if you’re not of voting age, it is crucial our legislators listen to the people they represent.
 Calling in and writing letters of support or opposition can be very effective in influencing legislator’s views!

 - Find out who wrote the bill.
 This is the main person you will want to target whether it is to congratulate them and support an amazing pro-life bill, or rally in opposition of a horrific pro-abortion piece of legislation.

 - Read the bill.
 It’s important to know why you want a legislator to vote a certain way.

 - Find out when the vote is taking place.
 This will determine how quickly you should act and give you a hard deadline.

 - Next, find out who your state legislators are.
 You can find them by going to your State House Website or State Senate Website and typing in your zip code.
 If you know a specific committee is going to vote on the bill, Google the committee name, i.e. California Senate Education Committee, and the members will be listed.

 - Once you have the legislator or the committee member’s names, gather their phone number, fax number, and address.

 - Call right away!
 You do not need a deadline to call their offices.
 When you are calling, be sure to have a script ready.

 - Introduce yourself and who you are calling on behalf of (your group and school).